giantswarm/docs/src/content/advanced/configure-dex-in-your-cluster/index.md

 __Note__: In the above snippet you have to replace the `<CLUSTERID>` variable for the cluster ID that represent your cluster.

-Again you need to submit the resource to the Management API and the App operator will manage it to make the actual installation and configuration.
+Again you need to submit the resource to the management API and the App operator will manage it to make the actual installation and configuration.
 You can login now into the cluster API with you identity provider using the login endpoint that Dex creates for you.
 By default, it will be `https://login.<CLUSTERID>.<BASEDOMAIN>`.

 ## Further reading